Farama-Foundation/Gymnasium/docs/api/spaces.md

 ```

 ## Composite Spaces
+Often environment spaces require joining fundamental spaces together for vectorised environments, separate agents or readability of the space.

 ```{eval-rst}
 * :py:class:`Dict` - Supports a dictionary of keys and subspaces, used for a fixed number of unordered spaces